omeka/omeka-s-enduser/docs/sites/site_theme.md

 If you put no content in a specific region, such as a sidebar, it will not appear, and the other regions will expand to occupy the space.

 You can use the [CSS Editor module](../modules/CSS_Editor.md) to modify the relative widths or other display properties of regions you choose to use, such as setting different background colors, adding borders, or configuring separate text styles.
 Use your browser inspection tool to identify regions to call: for example, in the Foundation theme, the regions are `.full-width-main`, `.left-sidebar`, `.main-with-sidebar`, and `.right-sidebar`.

+Keep in mind that other theme settings and site settings may also combine with how these pages display information.
+For example, the Foundation theme includes a setting on whether to stack a property and its value (e.g. displaying "Description" on one line and the description content on the next line, or the two on the same line) that may influence your decision of where to place the Values block in the page regions.

 ### Available blocks